FDA Mpox Response

 - This is the only currently FDA-approved vaccine for the prevention of mpox disease.

 - The vaccine does not contain the viruses that cause smallpox or mpox.

 - Given the emerging public health need, the FDA and government partners worked to accelerate submission of information needed to make additional U.S. doses of JYNNEOS available much more quickly than scheduled.

 - The vaccine is part of the Strategic National Stockpile, overseen by the Department of Health and Human Services’ Assistant Secretary for Preparedness and Response, which helps ensure that the vaccine is accessible in the U.S. if needed.

-For more information: FDA Fast Facts: Jynneos, Korean, Simplified Chinese, Spanish, Tagalog, Vietnamese
+For more information, see: FDA Fast Facts: JYNNEOS, Korean, Simplified Chinese, Spanish, Tagalog, Vietnamese

 There are no FDA-approved treatments for human mpox.
 However, there are medicines that may potentially treat human mpox, which are only available through clinical trial(s) or under the FDA’s Expanded Access program, often referred to as “compassionate use”.